Qualified Employment Permits in Germany for Skilled Workers with an Academic Degree: latest guide

 1. Recognized Academic Degree The applicant must possess an academic degree that is either recognized in Germany or equivalent to a German degree.
 This recognition can be verified through the Anabin database, which lists approved foreign qualifications

-3. Salary Threshold Applicants must meet a minimum annual gross salary requirement, which is updated annually.
-For 2025, this threshold is set at €53,130 for workers over 45 years old.
-If the salary does not meet at least 55% of the annual contribution assessment ceiling for pension insurance, proof of adequate retirement provision is necessary
+3. Salary Threshold Applicants must meet a regional annual gross salary minimum requirement, which is updated annually and listed on Entgeltatlas.
+As for 2025, the threshold for employees over 45 years old is set at €53,130.
+If the salary does not meet at least 55% of the annual contribution assessment ceiling for pension insurance, proof of adequate retirement provision is necessary.

 4. Regulated Professions If the job falls within a regulated profession (such as medicine or engineering), the applicant must secure a professional practice license before applying for a residence permit